Hastings Academy: B Block

-The main entrance was there and leads to Kenway Hall.
+The main entrance was there and led to Kenway Hall.

 C Block (also, L Block)

 The language college was where French, German and Spanish was taught to the students; Japanese language.
 Other languages were taught during after school classes.
 There was an ICT suite, primarily for the use by Language classes.

 Hastings Federation

 In 2008, a proposal to create a federation between Filsham Valley, Hillcrest and The Grove secondary schools to improve major aspects of the school was approved by East Sussex County Council.

 Under the federation, led by Sir Dexter Hutt, the school has improved in all areas including attitude towards learning, behaviour both in and out of the classroom, OFSTED inspections and GCSE results with 76% of students achieving 5 A* – C, and at least 93% 5A* – G grades.

 The federation continues today in the form of the University of Brighton Academies Trust which includes Hastings Academy and The St Leonards Academy (the result of a merger between Filsham Valley and The Grove).

-The Hastings Academy opened on 1 September 2011 and an extensive building programme saw the old buildings occupied during the development and construction of the new buildings.
+The Mulberry Academy Hastings opened on 1 September 2011 and an extensive building programme saw the old buildings occupied during the development and construction of the new buildings.
 The old school was demolished and the current buildings have been used since February 2013.